An Ode to the Affogato, and How to Perfect Your Own at Home

 “If you think about a lot of our favorite espresso beverages: the cappuccino, the latte—the mixture between sweet milk and coffee is a tale as old as time,” says Grant MacHamer, the director of education at Sightglass Coffee, a small production roastery in the heart of San Francisco that added a dedicated affogato bar in 2015.
 “So to mix that with gelato or with a really lovely ice cream is actually a very classic way of doing things.”

-While the classic affogato calls upon the use of fior di latte “flower of milk” gelato or vanilla ice cream, MacHamer says they love playing around with different flavors at Sightglass.
-(Currently the affogato bar is closed due to pandemic restrictions, but the company is looking forward to opening it back up soon.)
+While the classic affogato calls upon the use of fior di latte (“flower of milk” in Italian) gelato or vanilla ice cream, MacHamer says they love playing around with different flavors at Sightglass.

 For instance, coffee ice cream can be used to both amp up and contrast the chocolate flavors of certain espresso beans, and more unusual ice cream flavors like olive oil helped to make the dish slightly more savory.